gjbex/Defensive_programming_and_debugging/README.md

-# Definesive programming and debugging.
+# Defensive programming and debugging.

 The text can be conveniently read on the
 [Github pages site](https://gjbex.github.io/DPD-online-book/)